mantil-io/template-ping/README.md

 Endpoint: https://qd3tidvbuf.execute-api.eu-central-1.amazonaws.com
 ```

-This creates resources on AWS most importantly Lambda function for each of you
+This creates resources on AWS.
+Most importantly Lambda function for each of you
 API's and an API Gateway to expose those functions on an URL.
 That URL is shown
 at the end of command and could be found any time by: